Are you tired of feeling anxious about your resume and uncertain it will win you the attention for the most coveted job opportunities?

 Let me give you a simple example that any parent can relate to.
 My daughter, when she was a teenager, was responsible for cleaning her bedroom.
-But, that certainly doesn’t mean that she actually did it, and writing in a resume “responsibilities included keeping a neat bedroom” doesn’t make it any more true or convincing.
+But, that certainly doesn’t mean that she actually did it.
+Writing in a resume that her “responsibilities included keeping a neat bedroom” doesn’t make it any more true or convincing.

 That’s why it is so important when writing your resume, remember to use active language and verbs – to tell the reader what you did do, not what you were supposed to do.

 Alright, now again, let’s focus on your resume as a sales-focused marketing document.

 Job descriptions don’t distinguish you from anyone else who does the same or a similar job as you.

 Job descriptions are really just the baseline of what is expected from you.
 If someone else in your position were to write a resume focused on job descriptions, it would read almost identical to your resume.
 Certainly, this isn’t what you want!

 Instead, the body of your resume and the chronology of your work experience needs to be focused on achievements and results.

 The CAR Formula for Improving Your Resume